Station & Family History

 Present Family History

-The pastoral lease of Willow Springs was taken up by grandfather, Steve Reynolds and his 3 sons at the ehight of the wool boom in the 1950s and for 30 years sucessfully supported a large family business.
+The pastoral lease of Willow Springs was taken up by grandfather, Steve Reynolds and his 3 sons at the height of the wool boom in the 1950s and for 30 years successfully supported a large family business.

-In 1985 we, Carmel & Brendan joined Brendan's parents in a partnership to obtain Willow Springs and took the first step in diversifying into the tourist industry, by developing the Shearer's Quarters as an alternative accommodation facility in the Flinders Ranges.
+In 1985 Carmel & Brendan joined Brendan's parents in a partnership to obtain Willow Springs and took the first step in diversifying into the tourist industry, by developing the Shearer's Quarters as an alternative accommodation facility in the Flinders Ranges.

-Willow Springs Pastoral is operated by ourselves and our son, Christopher, who also works (with his partner Bridie) on a sheep station 170km North of Willow Springs - they have three daughters.
+Willow Springs Pastoral is today operated by Christopher (Carmel and Brendan's son), who also works (with his partner Bridie) on a sheep station 170km North of Willow Springs - they have three daughters.
 Skytrek Willow Springs Tourism is now operated by Michelle (Carmel and Brendan's youngest daughter), alongside Brendan and Carmel and with partner Khael and their daughter Aubrey.
-Carmel and Brendan's eldest daughter, Anne-Marie, is married with three children, our second married daughter, Naomi, has two children.
+Carmel and Brendan's eldest daughter, Anne-Marie, is married with three children, second married daughter, Naomi, has two children.